8 Ideas for Pacific Northwest Getaways and Vacations

 I keep hearing great things about this coastal town from friends who have visited.
 Seabrook is a masterplanned beach community that is beloved in its simplicity.
 It is truly about getting away from it all and enjoying Pacific Northwest nature and time with family and friends.

-Seabrook has one market, one restaurant, and just a few other shops.
+Seabrook has just a handful of eateries and bars and there’s just one market and a few other shops.
 There are also some community-centered spots like a basketball court, playground, and garden.
 The real allure though is the proximity to the beach and long coastal walking trails and bike paths.
 I’ve seen pictures pop up in my friends’ facebook feeds and it looks like a truly special place ideal for a family vacation.

 Wine Country: Walla Walla